Path to Work in Australia

 Right after the thrill and the butterflies in your stomach when you first arrive in Australia in general and Sydney in particular, the harsh reality of how expensive Sydney is and how emergent it is to work in Australia and start earning an income hits you like one of Sydney’s recurring heat waves.

-Whether you are a white-collar or a blue-collar in the country where you have resided before arriving in Sydney, you must remember that Australia is “Down Under.”
-No matter how shiny are Sydney’s lights, appealing and friendly Sydney dwellers, the cost of living is – if not the highest, amongst the highest in the southern hemisphere.
+Whether you are a white-collar or a blue-collar in the country where you have resided before arriving in Sydney, you must remember that Australia is “Down Under”.
+No matter how shiny are Sydney’s lights, appealing and friendly the cost of living is amongst the highest in the south.

 What are the Living Expenses in Australia?

 An average two-bedroom apartment/house – depending on the area, the building quality, amenities provided in the place, and the availability of facilities around (schools, shopping mall, entertainment, beaches …) – ranges between 425 AUD up to 3000 AUD a week, which makes your yearly lodging alone between 22,100 AUD to 156,000 AUD.
 Accordingly, being productive in Sydney is a must and not a luxury!
 Therefore, the faster you can get into the job market, the less suffering your lifetime savings will face.